 Women also play alongside men and broadcasters telecast both games at the same time, treating women and men equally in tennis.
 This helps women to also bring in better endorsement deals and pursue a lasting career in tennis.

-By no means are men’s a women’s tennis equal.
-However, there is a lot that can be learnt from the way that tennis organizes its events to ensure that the disparity between men and women is minimal.
+By no means are men’s and women’s tennis at a state of equality today.
+However, there is a lot that can be learnt from the way that tennis organizes its events to ensure that the disparity between men and women is constantly decreasing.

 By being able to replicate such nuances into other sports like football, cricket, baseball, etc., where women aren’t judged on the basis of skills that men are stronger at, we will be able to create an even playing field for women.